dotnet/runtime/Documentation/clr-code-guide.md

 	{
 	    CrstHolder ch(pcrst);	// implicit enter

-	    … do your thing… may also throw…
+	    ... do your thing... may also throw...

 	}							// implicit leave